Yenderlyh/yourneys/README.md

 - GET /yourney/:id
   - redirects to /auth/login if user is anonymous
-  - renders the yourney detail page
   - validation
     - id is !valid (next to 404)
     - id !exists (next to 404)
-  - renders the event detail page
+  - renders the yourney detail page
+    - shows the add button if not the owner

-- GET /yourney/:id/edit
+- POST /yourney/:id/add
   - redirects to /auth/login if user is anonymous
-  - redirects to /yourney/:id if user is not owner
-  - renders the yourney detail page + the create form

-- POST /yourney/:id/edit
-  - redirects to /auth/login if user is anonymous
   - body:
-    - name
-    - description
-    - location
-    - date
-    - days
-    - tags
   - validation
-    - check required fields
-    - if data is valid = create a new yourney and redirect to /yourney/:id
-    - if data is invalid = create an error message and redirect to /yourney/:id/edit

-- POST /yourney/:id/delete
-  - redirects to /auth/login if user is anonymous
-  - body: (empty)
-  - validation
-    - id is !valid (redirects to current page if user access from a yourneys list - or previous page if user access form /yourney/:id)
+    - id is !valid (next to 404)
+    - NOTE: findById to perform next validations
-    - id !exists (redirects to current page if user access from a yourneys list - or previous page if user access form /yourney/:id) || (next to 404) ********
+      - id !exists (next to 404)
-  - deletes the yourney
-  - redirects to current page

-- POST /yourney/:id/select
-  - redirects to /auth/login if user is anonymous
-  - body: (empty)
-  - redirects to current page
-  - validation
-    - check if is already selected
+      - check if is already added
-    - if selected = flash message "already in your list"
+      - if added = flash message "already in your list"
-    - if !selected = add to user's list and flash message "yourney added"
+  - add to user's list [use findAndUpdate] and flash message "yourney added"

-- GET /search
-  - redirects to /auth/login if user is anonymous
-  - renders the search form

-- POST /search
-  - redirects to /auth/login if user is anonymous
-  - body:
-    - location
-    - date
-    - days
-    - interests
-  - redirects to /yourneys/results
-  - validation
-    - check required fields
-    - if data is valid = redirect to /yourneys and show filtered yourneys
-    - if data is invalid = create an error message and redirect to /search
+  - redirect to /profile

 ## Models